zouge666/02806-group28.github.io/index.md

 - Messi directly contributed to **over 66% of Argentina’s goals** during the tournament
 - He received the **Golden Ball** as best player of the tournament

-> *“If Messi plays, they win”? — This match makes a strong case.*
+> *“If Messi plays, they win”? -This match makes a strong case.*

 ---